 Following are some texts from Vedas

-According to Vedic cosmology, the sun is considered the entry point of the space.
-The sun and the planets are represented as a rider and his horses.
-The sun is the superior one- the rider which controls the horses with the reigns.
+According to Vedic cosmology, the sun is considered the entry point of space.
+The sun and the planets are similar to a rider and his horses.
+The sun is the superior one- the rider who controls the horses with the reigns.
 Here, the reigns represent the rays of the sun.

-Just like the rider controls his horses and limits their movements, the sun limits the movements of the planets with its “rashmi” or what can be understood now as the gravitational field of the sun.
+The rider controls his horses and limits their movements.
+Just like that, the sun limits the movements of the planets with its “Rashmi”.
+That can be understood now as the gravitational field of the sun.

-The Vedas also states that even though the sun is the central force governing the motion of the planets, the planets do not revolve in a circular orbit which was later proved to be correct because the planets move in an elliptical or an oval orbit.
-The planets move around the sun because the sun is the heaviest component of the solar system and hence has the strongest gravitational force.
+The Vedas also state that the sun is the central force governing the motion of the planets.
+However, the planets do not revolve in a circular orbit which was later proved to be correct.
+Because the planets move in an elliptical or an oval orbit.
+The planets move around the sun because the sun is the heaviest component of the solar system.
+Hence it has the strongest gravitational force.

-It is this power of the sun that holds the planets in their orbits and prevents them from colliding into each other.
+It is the power of the sun that holds the planets in their orbits.
+Moreover, this power prevents them from colliding with each other.

-The earliest memory of ‘The Moon’ that we as Indians have is that of Chanda Mama.
+The earliest memory of ‘The Moon’, we as Indians have is that of Chanda Mama.
 In school, we began with nursery rhymes.
-Later as we grew up, for more knowledge, we learned how the moon does not have its own light and it simply reflects the light that the sun emits.
-In Hindu cosmology, such phenomena are explained through interesting epigrams.
+Later as we grew up, for more knowledge, we learned how the moon does not have its own light and it simply reflects the light that the sun.
+Hindu cosmology explains such phenomena through interesting epigrams.

-The Moon decided to get married and as a wedding gift the Sun gifts his daughter ‘sun rays’ to the Moon.
+The Moon decided to get married and as a wedding gift, the Sun gave his daughter ‘sun rays’ to the Moon.
 It is in an equally interesting way that the eclipse is explained: